-(S/NF/SS-2) The evaluation performed for this report covers all the operational and operational simulation projects (approximately 200) that have been worked by SUN STREAK personnel since 1986.
-However, a few special operations also involved use of consultants from the SRI talent pool.
-These were only a few of the total projects worked, and their results do not alter the overall evaluation presented in this report.
+(S/NF/SS-2) The Evaluations performed for this report cover all the operational and operational simulation projects (approximately 200) that have been worked by SUN STREAK personnel since 1986.
+A few of the special operations called upon consultants from the SRI talent pool.
+These results are also included in the overall evaluation.